Your Show of Shows: Preservation

-The kinescopes of the series were retained by Max Liebman; from those shows, a 1973 theatrical film titled Ten from Your Show of Shows was compiled which featured ten sketches.
+The kinescopes of the series were retained by Max Liebman; from those shows, a 1973 theatrical film titled Ten from Your Show of Shows was compiled, which featured 10 sketches.
 In 1976, this was followed by a half-hour syndicated series.

-The Paley Center for Media in Manhattan and Beverly Hills, California, holds an almost complete set of the series, and a set of master tapes of the 1976 syndicated series.
+The Paley Center for Media in Manhattan and Beverly Hills holds an almost complete set of the series and a set of master tapes of the 1976 syndicated series.

-In 2000, a cache of original scripts from the show were found in a closet of producer Max Liebman, in the City Center building in New York City.
+In 2000, a cache of original scripts from the show was found in a closet of producer Max Liebman, in the City Center building in New York City.
 The find made the front page of The New York Times.
 A former employee of Liebman, Barry Jacobsen, told The New York Times he had left the scripts in the closet and was holding onto the key until he could come back to decide how to dispose of them.

 Syndication and DVD release

 Reruns of the 1976 syndicated "best of" series were aired on Comedy Central during the early 1990s.
-Skits from the series which are from Sid Caesar's personal collection are available on The Sid Caesar Collection DVD set.
+Skits from the series from Sid Caesar's personal collection are available on The Sid Caesar Collection DVD set.